Germany summons Daimler to address diesel allegations

 1 Min Read

-BERLIN (Reuters) - Germany's Volkswagen VOWG_P.DE investigation committee has summoned German carmaker Daimler (DAIGn.DE) for an extraordinary meeting on Thursday to address allegations it sold cars with excessive emissions, the Transport Ministry said.
+BERLIN, July 13 (Reuters) - Germany's Volkswagen investigation committee has summoned German carmaker Daimler for an extraordinary meeting on Thursday to address allegations it sold cars with excessive emissions, the Transport Ministry said.